Donate Today!

 Minors & Youth Access to Sensitive Health Services Act

 Minors and young adults need access and the ability to consent to a full range of confidential health care services to ensure they are able to take responsibility for their health and lead healthy lives.
-This model legislation is drafted to guarantee that minors and young adults who are dependents on their parents’ insurance plans may independently consent to a range of sensitive health care services and to receive those services in a manner that is confidential from the moment they seek services through any billing or communications that follow. – Sensitive health care services are defined as sexual and reproductive health services (including, but not limited to, STI and HIV testing, prevention including Pre-Exposure Prophylaxis, and treatment, family planning services, and abortion care), mental health services, transgender-related health care, services for survivors of sexual assault, and substance abuse care.
+This model legislation is drafted to guarantee that minors and young adults who are dependents on their parents’ insurance plans may receive sensitive health care services in a manner that is confidential from the moment they seek services through any billing or communications that follow.
+Sensitive health care services are defined as sexual and reproductive health services (including, but not limited to, STI and HIV testing, prevention including Pre-Exposure Prophylaxis, and treatment, family planning services, and abortion care), mental health services, gender affirming health care, services for survivors of sexual assault, and substance abuse care.

 When reading the model bill that follows, keep in mind the following points: